rohitvlog7524/Admin_Panel_Front_Backend/README.md

 # Admin_Panel_Front_Backend
-Create Admin Panel with the help of ReactJS , NodeJS , Tailwind CSS &amp; MongoDB.
-I will work this project frontend and backend.
+#Create Admin Panel with the help of ReactJS , NodeJS , Tailwind CSS and MongoDB.
+# I will work this project frontend and backend.

+# Technology USED
+FrotEnd- ReactJS.
+BackEnd- NodeJS,
+Styling - Talwind CSS,
+DataBase - MongoDB.